NEAZYIT/3D-Developer-Portfolio/Project_Documentation.md

 **4. Result:**

 After fixing the issues and making these improvements, the 3D object now displays correctly!
 The black screen is gone, and users have a much better experience.
 ---

+###  2. Understanding 3D Models and Code

+**Need Help Understanding the 3D Code?**

+If you're new to 3D graphics and need help understanding some of the code, here's a helpful resource:

+- **React Three Fiber Documentation:** The official documentation for React Three Fiber is a great place to start!
+You can find explanations and examples for different components and concepts: [https://docs.pmnd.rs/react-three-fiber/getting-started/introduction](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction)
+    - **Example:**  If you see a line like `<hemisphereLight intensity={3.15} groundColor="black" />` and want to know what it does, you can search the documentation for "hemisphereLight" to learn more.

+**Where to Find 3D Models**

+To use 3D models in your projects, you need to find them first!
+Here are some options:

+* **Traditional 3D Model Websites:** Websites like Sketchfab, TurboSquid, CGTrader, and Free3D offer a huge variety of 3D models for download.
+* **Sketchfab (Recommended):**  Sketchfab is a popular choice, and it might be a great place to start your search: [https://sketchfab.com/](https://sketchfab.com/)
+* **Create Your Own:** If you're feeling adventurous, you can create your own 3D models using software like Blender (free and open-source) or SketchUp.

+---

+## 2. Problem: 3D Model Disappears on Refresh

+**Issue:**  After refreshing the browser, the 3D model loaded on the page would break and disappear, resulting in a black screen.

+**Solution:**  A "Loader" component was implemented to handle the loading process of the 3D model.
+This acts as a visual cue during model loading, preventing the model from breaking upon page refresh.

+**Explanation:**

+* **The Problem:**  When a webpage is refreshed, the browser needs to rebuild everything from scratch, including the 3D model.
+Without proper handling, this can cause the model to be incomplete or disappear.
+* **The Fix:**  The Loader component provides a visual indicator while the 3D model is being built.
+This prevents users from seeing a broken or incomplete model and provides a seamless experience.